OPENDAP/olfs/resources/gsoc/ifh.md

 Part of this heuristic should include searching the dataset and variable metadata for the
-Climate Forecast (CF) convention terms that would easily identify the geographic domain coordinate variables within the dataset.
-If the dataset is either not advertising (in the metadata) that it is using the CF convention, or if it claims to utilize CF yet does not, the software should what obvious alternative names for geographic domain coordinate variables such as:
+[Climate Forecast (CF)](http://cfconventions.org) convention terms that would easily identify the geographic domain coordinate variables within the dataset.
+If the dataset is either not advertising (in the metadata) that it is using the CF convention, or if it claims to utilize CF yet does not, the software should evaluate obvious alternative possible names for geographic domain coordinate variables such as:

 - *latitude* == latitude | lat | y | Y
 - *longitude* == longitude | lon | x | X